 - MNSSHP is held regardless of weather

-Since tickets to the party are non-refundable, it may be a better option to wait until you are at Disney World to buy tickets to ensure that you still want to attend the party.
+Since tickets to the party are non-refundable, unless you plan to go no matter what, it may be a better option to wait until you are at Disney World to buy tickets to ensure that you still want to attend the party.

 This is especially true for weather-related issues.
 The Halloween parties occur during hurricane season so there is a chance that it could be pouring on the night of the party you plan to attend.